codepath/android_guides/Dependency-Injection-with-Dagger-2.md

 Make sure to rebuild the project (in Android Studio, select _Build > Rebuild Project_) if you cannot reference the Dagger component.

-Because we are overriding the default `Application` class, we also modify the application  `name` to launch `MyApp`.
-This way your application will use this application class to handle the initial instantiation.
+Because we are extending the default `Application` class with the class `MyApp`, we have to specify `MyApp` as the application `name` in the AndroidManifest.xml in order for it to be instantiated.
+This way your app will launch `MyApp` to handle the initial instantiation.

 ```xml
 <application